Sunday, December 22, 2024

 (Estes Park, Colorado, US)

-If you enjoy a good horror movie, like The Shining (1977), you have to add the Stanley Hotel to your to-do list.
+If you enjoy a good horror movie, like The Shining (1977), you have to add the Stanley Hotel (pictured above as the featured image) to your to-do list.
 Stay a few nights at the main filming location for this classic movie.
 Next to actor Jack Nicholson, the hotel is the second biggest star and leading character of this famous frightening flick.

 The Paris Catacombs (Paris)